varkrishna/MovieFinder/README.md

 ## Options
-Write now it supports only one option **-t** and it accepts folder path of movies
+Right now it supports only one option **-t** and it accepts folder path of movies

 ## Output